 An overpayment must be cleared by the start of the academic period for the next application for education assistance.
 Failure to do so may result in the cancellation of an approved application.
 Overpayment payment arrangements for approved fall or fall/winter applications must be in place by August 1st.

-A 15% discount can be given when a student is paying the overpayment in a one lump sum payment on costs eligible for the discount.
 When the overpayment is being paid in full in preparation for a fall start date, the payment deadline date to be eligible for the 15% discount is August 1st.
+If you are able to pay the overpayment in full then a 15% discount will apply for tuition only.
+The payment must be received in full by August 1st.
 Multiple payments are NOT eligible for the 15% discount.

 For successful continuing full time students with overpayments, payment arrangements may be made through deductions from approved student funds.